meddhiaka/my-java-docs/README.md

 <br><br>

-## <b> BIG Thankiess X_X </b> for seeing/interacting with this project, Consider giving a star/forking/Making a Pull Request a big effort from you.
+## <b> BIG Thankiess X_X </b> for seeing/interacting with this project, Consider giving a star/forking/Making a Pull Request as a big effort from you.